 In Ukraine, the State Drug Control Service is the primary drug control agency.
 Meanwhile, the MIA and the Security Service of Ukraine (SSU) are responsible for undertaking investigations.
 In December 2012, State Customs Service and State Tax Service of Ukraine were integrated to form the Ministry of Revenue and Duties (MinRD).
 The Department of Customs Affairs retained its distinctive features under MinRD.
 A new Criminal Procedure Code, which was adopted in April 2012 and came into force on 1 October 2012, also enhances certain powers held by the Customs service in the area of counter-narcotics.
 According to information provided by the authorities, drugs are trafficked into and out of Ukraine along several routes, notably the Balkan Route, the Northern Route and the Southern Route.
 Data provided by the Ukrainian authorities illustrates that the total amount of drugs seized increased sharply in 2011 due to large seizures of cannabis.
-Despite the decrease of total amount of seized drugs which was observed in 2012 and then in 2013, the seizures of other opiates, cocaine and ATS which may indicate more efficient counter narcotics operations in the country.
+Despite the decrease of total amount of seized drugs which was observed in 2012 and then in 2013, the seizures of heroin doubled in 2012 and again doubled in 2013; there was also a rise in the seizures of other opiates, cocaine and ATS which may indicate more efficient counter narcotics operations in the country.

 In Azerbaijan, the national police force is the principal department responsible for combating narcotics.
 According to the authorities, the total number of recorded crimes after an increase in 2011 fell sharply in 2012.
 In 2013 a small increase of the number of crimes was observed.
-Drugrelated crimes had similar trend: after significant decrease in 2012, in 2013 crime rate almost reached the level of 2011.
+Drug-related crimes had similar trend: after significant decrease in 2012, in 2013 crime rate almost reached the level of 2011.
 The authorities also stated that the majority of drug-related crimes for that period involved heroin and cannabis products.